cibolabs/pixeldriller/doc/source/tutorial.rst

 fetching the results for the continuous assets separately to the categorical assets.

+The usage pattern is:

+#.
+Specify the locations and acquisition windows of your field surveys
+#.
+Find the STAC Items and create Driller objects for each one
+#.
+Define the assets and statistics to be calculated on the drilled pixels
+#.
+Extract the pixels and compute the statistics
+#.
+Fetch the results
+#.
+Reset the statistics
+#.
+Repeat steps 3-6 for a different set of assets

 Example::

-    # Create your points.
+    # Step 1.
+Create your points.
     points = create_points()

-    # Find the STAC Items that each point intersects.
-This is done in
+    # Step 2.
+Find the STAC Items to drill.
-    # drill.create_stac_drillers(), which return a list of
+    # This is done by drill.create_stac_drillers(), which returns a list of
     # drillpoints.ItemDriller objects, one for each STAC Item.
     drillers = drill.create_stac_drillers(stac_endpoint, points, collections)

-    # Loop over each driller, reading the data and
+    # Steps 3 and 4.
+Loop over each driller, reading the data and
     # calculating statistics on the continuous assets.
     for drlr in drillers:
         drlr.set_asset_ids(['B02', 'B11'])
         drlr.read_data()
         std_stats = [drillstats.STATS_MEAN, drillstats.STATS_STD]
         drlr.calc_stats(std_stats=std_stats)
-    # Fetch the stats
+    # Step 5.
+Fetch the stats
     for pt in points:
         stats_dict = pt.stats.get_stats()
         # do something
         ...
-        # then reset the stats, ready for the next extract
+        # Step 6. reset the stats, ready for the next extract
         pt.stats.reset()
+    # Note: another method for resetting the stats is:
+    # for drlr in drillers:
+    #     drlr.reset_stats()

-    # Repeat, but this time for a categorical asset.
+    # Repeat steps 3-6, but this time for a categorical asset.
     for drlr in drillers:
         drlr.set_asset_ids(['SCL'])
         drlr.read_data()